AtsuneMogi/Symbol-Mosaic-Checher/README.md

 # Symbol-Mosaic-Checher
-You can see the mosaic of the Symbol address you entered.
+You can see the mosaics of the Symbol address you entered.